-AFCA will provide small livestock (chickens, goats, pigs, guinea fowl, or rabbits) to benefit children infected and/or affected by AIDS, as well a training needed to become self-sufficient as they raise flocks or herds for their own consumption and to sell.
+AFCA will provide small livestock (chickens, goats, pigs, or rabbits) to benefit children infected and/or affected by AIDS, as well a training needed to become self-sufficient as they raise flocks or herds for their own consumption and to sell.
 Large infrastructure help (boreholes, large hen runs, or rabbit homes) is also provided, when needed, in order to carry out these projects.
+Our aim is to make these children self-reliant and to be able to take care of themselves in the short and long run.

 UNICEF Zimbabwe Information